A painting found behind a hidden door may be stolen Klimt

 That's when one of the workers told him they found a painting while cleaning ivy off a wall.

 "At first I thought it was a joke," Dario Gallinari, the employee, told CNN.
-"But then the gardener gave me this canvas that was half-hidden by a black bin bag."
+"But then the gardener gave me this canvas that was half-hidden by a black trash bag."

 On the lower half, Gallinari immediately recognized a woman's dress in a painting investigators believe is a Gustav Klimt portrait that has been missing for 23 years.